Risky and Unnecessary Natural Gas Pipelines Threaten Our Region

-Streams and forests of the central Appalachian Mountains are in the crosshairs of four proposed interstate gas pipeline projects: the Atlantic Coast Pipeline, the Mountain Valley Pipeline, the Appalachian Connector, and the WB XPress Project.
-These projects would cut through valuable natural areas in Virginia and West Virginia, particularly sections of the George Washington, Jefferson, and Monongahela national forests, to move natural gas to the Mid-Atlantic and Southeast.
+Rivers, streams and forests of the central Appalachian Mountains are in the crosshairs of proposed interstate gas pipeline projects.
+One of these projects, the Atlantic Coast Pipeline, would cut through one of the most intact conservation landscapes in the Southeast in West Virginia, Virginia and North Carolina, including sections of the George Washington, and Monongahela national forests, to move natural gas from the well-fields to Mid-Atlantic and Southeast customers.

 SELC is a founding member of the Allegheny-Blue Ridge Alliance, a coalition of 43 organizations from across Virginia and West Virginia with grave concerns about the proposed route of the Atlantic Coast Pipeline.
 SELC has partnered with citizens who are acutely concerned about the risks to their agricultural and rural communities, including damage to scenic landscapes and the risk of pollution.